Clackline, Western Australia: Lion monument

 In 1929, Clackline School's students and headteacher, E.W.Membery commemorated the 100th anniversary of British colonisation by building a monument.
 The monument features a sculpture of a lion, with a plaque reading:

 The sculptor of the lion was Archie H Paton, who has since been recognised with a nearby plaque.
 It is a stopping point on the Kep Track, adjacent to a picnic area and toilets.

 Rail heritage sites

 A restored rail carriage, serving as a museum, was installed by the now-defunct Clackline Railway Committee.
 The railway carriage has been used as a venue for community events, such as farmers markets and weddings, and now serves as the community post office.
 It is located south of Great Eastern Highway, opposite the old general store site, but a walking trail passing under the highway connects to the remains of the Clackline railway station.
 After the general store and local post office closed, the Clackline Progress Association decided the community needed a local post office.
 In 2018 they canvassed community support, which was strong, so volunteers cleaned up and opened a community post office.

 Government

 Clackline is located within the Shire of Northam.
-It is within the state electorate of Central Wheatbelt, and federal Division of Pearce.
+It is within the state electorate of Central Wheatbelt, and federal Division of Bullwinkel.